Home About Programmes Beyond Matric CEP Impact Activities Merchandise Team Governance Connect

 Beyond Matric

-We visit Grade 12 learners at under-resourced schools in Soshanguve and surrounding areas, providing university application support, subject guidance, and economic literacy sessions.
+We visit Grade 12 learners at under-resourced schools in the communities around us, providing university application support, subject guidance, and economic literacy sessions.

 See Impact →